i4Trust/building-blocks/README.md

 entities representing physical world objects (e.g., a street, a room within a floor of a building, a vehicle) or real world concepts (e.g., a trouble ticket, an alarm).

-The **NGSI API** is the API used in i4Trust for the exchange of digital twin data.
+The **NGSI API** is the API used in i4Trust data spaces for the exchange of digital twin data.
 Many different systems have been developed using it in domains such as smart cities, smart manufacturing, smart energy, smart water, smart agrifood, smart ports, or smart health.
 Digital twin data exchange based on the NGSI API is supported by any of the existing FIWARE [Core Context Broker components](https://github.com/FIWARE/catalogue#core-context-broker-components) (Orion-LD, Scorpio